No Elder Should Feel Forgotten. We're Changing That.

 Sponsor an Elder

-In rural Jamaica, thousands of older adults live without regular in-person visits, reliable transportation, or nearby support — despite being deeply loved by families who live too far away to be there consistently.
+In rural Jamaica, thousands of older adults live without regular in-person visits, reliable transportation, or nearby support.

 This matters more than most people realize.
 Social isolation among older adults is a significant public health concern.
-Research shows it is associated with a 30% increased risk of mortality — comparable to smoking 15 cigarettes a day¹ — and is linked to a 50% increased risk of dementia and a 30% increased risk of stroke.²
+Research shows it is associated with a 30 percent increased risk of mortality, comparable to smoking 15 cigarettes a day¹, and is linked to a 50 percent increased risk of dementia and a 30 percent increased risk of stroke².

-Families are doing their best from a distance.
-The Vera May Foundation (VMF) exists to support that care with consistent, in-person presence.
+The Vera May Foundation (VMF) exists to address that gap with consistent, in-person presence.

-Through local volunteers and community-based support, VMF helps bridge the gap — ensuring elders remain seen, supported, and meaningfully connected within the communities they helped build.
+Through volunteer engagement and partnerships with community organisations already serving elders on the ground, VMF helps ensure elders remain seen, supported, and meaningfully connected within the communities they helped build.

 By supporting VMF, donors and volunteers help transform care from occasional contact into consistent connection.